bot19/bot19.github.io/source/_posts/hello-world.md

 <span>I used to have this problem.
 It was almost like an addiction.
 Except I wasn’t actually consuming something — rather, it was like an addiction of wanting to consume things that I couldn’t.</span>

 I’m not proud of this problem.
 In fact, I used to hide it from family and friends.
 I used to pretend like nothing was wrong, like nothing bothered me.
 Yet, it ate away at me inside.

+Just wanted another good sized paragraph next to the previous one.
+For me, for a number of years, it was travel.
+Show me a pretty picture and my knee-jerk reaction was that I needed to sell my last pair of shoes to go there.
+And not just go there, but go like, now.
+Go yesterday.
+What the fuck was I waiting for?

 >For me, for a number of years, it was travel.
 Show me a pretty picture and my knee-jerk reaction was that I needed to sell my last pair of shoes to go there.
 And not just go there, but go like, now.
 Go yesterday.
 What the fuck was I waiting for?
 I should be there already.
 Oh shit, I’m too late!